Military dictatorship: Early military dictatorships

-An early military dictatorship formed in Korea under the Goguryeo kingdom in 642 under military leader Yeon Gaesomun.
-Yeon took absolute power after having the monarch killed and placing another member of the royal family on the throne as a figurehead.
-Another military dictatorship developed in Korea in 1170 when the military officers of the Goryeo dynasty revolted against the expansion of civil service at the expense of the military.
+The rule of warlords that seized power over the central government in ancient China have been compared to modern military dictatorships.
+These include Dong Zhuo in the 2nd century and Cao Cao in the 3rd century.
+Korea underwent military rule in the post-classical era.
+The Goguryeo kingdom fell under the control of military leader Yŏn Kaesomun in 642.
+Yeon took absolute power after having the monarch killed and having another member of the royal family placed on the throne as a figurehead.
+Another military autocracy developed in Korea in 1170 when the military officers of the Goryeo dynasty revolted against the expansion of civil service at the expense of the military.
 The monarch was again replaced with a relative to serve as a figurehead, and a series of military officers ruled over the Goryeo military regime as they sought to undermine and seize power from one another.
-Power was consolidated by Choe Chung-heon through a coup in 1196, and his descendants would rule until 1258.
+Power was consolidated by Ch'oe Ch'ung-hŏn through a coup in 1196, and his descendants ruled until 1258.

 Japan was ruled by a series of military rulers called shoguns, beginning with the formation of the Kamakura shogunate in 1185.
 While shoguns nominally operated under the Emperor of Japan, they served as de facto rulers of Japan and the Japanese military.
-Japan was ruled by shoguns until the fall of the Meiji Restoration that brought about the fall of the Tokugawa shogunate in 1868.
-During the Lê dynasty of Vietnam between the 16th and 18th centuries, the country was under de facto military rule by two rival military families: the Trịnh lords in the north and the Nguyễn lords in the south.
+Japan was ruled by shoguns until the Meiji Restoration that brought about the fall of the Tokugawa shogunate in 1868.
+During the Lê dynasty of Vietnam between the 16th and 18th centuries, the country was under de facto military rule by two rival military families, the Trịnh lords in the north and the Nguyễn lords in the south, in a form of government that resembled military dictatorship.

-The Commonwealth of England under Oliver Cromwell, formed in 1649 after the Second English Civil War, has been described as a military dictatorship by its contemporary opponents and by some modern academics.
+The Commonwealth of England under Oliver Cromwell has been described as a military dictatorship by its contemporary opponents and by some modern academics.
+This government was formed by Cromwell while he was a general in 1649, and his rule was effectively maintained by the military until the Humble Petition and Advice recognized him as a constitutional ruler in 1657.
+The direct influence held by the military varied throughout Cromwell's rule.